roman-milk/roman-milk.github.io/mikes-first-time.md

+===

- ****** Mike's First Time Ch.
-02 ****** byColdfinger© Carefully, Nicky swung her legs over Mike and positioned her gaping pussy over his glistening blood red cock.
+Carefully, Nicky swung her legs over Mike and positioned her gaping pussy over his glistening blood red cock.
 Mike grabbed hold of both breasts and used them to pull her gently to him.
 They kissed again as he massaged both breasts pulling on the big hard nipples.

  He pulled her closer and took a nipple into his mouth, holding it hard with his lips and flicking it with his tongue.
 He swapped to the other nipple and gave it the same treatment.
 He could fell her rounded belly pressing against his muscular stomach and his cock throbbed.